Travel

 What’s the difference between a camp and a lodge?

 Lodges usually consist of a main house with elegant rooms or individual cottages offering views across the wild surrounds.
-Some will feature multiple dining areas, fitness and wellness facilities, such as indulgent spas and swimming pools.
-Both offer all inclusive meals and daily activities, which may include game drives, walking safaris and/or cultural excursions.
+Some feature multiple dining areas and fitness and wellness facilities, such as indulgent spas and swimming pools.
+Both offer all-inclusive meals and daily activities, which may include game drives, walking safaris, and/or cultural excursions.

 Should I plan a safari independently or with an experienced planner?

-Some destinations around the world are easy to explore independently while others are better visited as part of an organised trip, with accommodation, transport and excursions included as a package.
+Some destinations around the world are easy to explore independently, while others are better visited as part of an organised trip with accommodation, transport, and excursions included.
 Not only are most of East Africa’s wildlife reserves best visited as part of a safari package, but you may also save money in the process.
-Local safari operators have access to exclusive deals on lodges and camps that aren’t always available to the public and they’ll be able to organise all the tricky logistics of getting you to and from the airport.
-In addition, they’ll also offer a wealth of knowledge in all aspects of safari travel, including what to pack and the best places to visit for niche interests.
+Local safari operators have access to exclusive deals on lodges and camps that aren’t always available to the public, and they’ll organise all the tricky logistics of getting you to and from the airport.
+Additionally, they’ll offer a wealth of knowledge in all aspects of safari travel, including what to pack and the best places to visit for niche interests.